Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Main Results

-\end{itemize} \end{definition} In this \ac{ssg}, the defender/leader decides the sensor allocation, which then determines the transition function $\mathcal{P}$.
+\end{itemize} \end{definition} In this \ac{ssg}, the defender/leader decides the sensor allocation, which determines the transition function $\mathcal{P}$.
 The attacker/follower decides on the best response to maximize his reward.
 The reward function is understood as follows: When the defender allocates a sensor to state $s$ (i.e., $a_1=1$), the attack terminates in that state, and no further costs/rewards will be incurred for either player.
 Otherwise (i.e., $a_1=0$), the attacker continues to reach the next state with action $a_2$, and both the defender and the attacker receive a reward of $-C(s,a_2)$ and $R(s,a_2)$, respectively.
 In this formulated \ac{ssg}, both the defender and the attacker aim to maximize their respective total discounted rewards.

-Since the sensor allocation in this scenario is deterministic (i.e., the locations of sensors cannot be moved once allocated), we restrict the defender's strategy to be deterministic and memory-less.
+Since sensors cannot be moved once allocated, we restrict the defender's strategy to be deterministic and memoryless.
 Given a fixed sensor allocation, the best response attack strategy can also be deterministic.
 For a strategy profile $(\pi_1,\pi_2)$--a tuple of the defender's strategy $\pi_1: S\rightarrow A_1$ and $\pi_2: S\rightarrow A_2$, the defender's value function $V_1$ is defined as

 where the expectation is taken in the Markov chain induced from $G$ given the strategy profile $(\pi_1,\pi_2)$.